loystonpais/nixcraft/README.md

             enable = true;
             account = config.nixcraft.client.accounts.loystonlive;

-            # this advanced option accepts common arguments that are passed the client
+            # this advanced option accepts common arguments that are passed to the client
             _classSettings = {
               fullscreen = true;
               # height = 1080;